May 2019 - London and British Isles Cruise

 CruiseDay 5 - Belfast, Northern Ireland, UK (5/29/2019, Wednesday): link to our photo

-Belfast is the capital of Northern Ireland, therefore is part of the United Kingdom.
-Our cruise terminal was about 2 miles from the city center, and Princess offered r/t shuttles between them for about USD$16/pp, or one might take a taxi.
+Belfast is the capital of Northern Ireland, therefore it is part of the United Kingdom.
+Our cruise terminal was about 2 miles from the city center, and Princess offered r/t shuttles between them for about USD$16/pp, or one could take a taxi.

-Belfast was an industrial giant in the 19th century, famed for its linen trades and shipyards.
-H & W (Harland and Wolff), a heavy industrial company, built many ships including the RMS Titanic.
+Belfast was an industrial giant in the 19th century, famed for its linen trade and shipyards.
+H & W (Harland and Wolff), a heavy industrial company, built many ships, including the RMS Titanic.

-The most popular excursion from Belfast was to see the Giant's Causeway, a unique hexagonal rock formations 60 miles north of Belfast.
-Many tour operators touting their excursions by combining Giant's Causeway with a few shooting locations of "Game of Thrones" TV series and other attractions.
+The most popular excursion from Belfast was to see the Giant's Causeway, a unique hexagonal rock formation 60 miles north of Belfast.
+Many tour operators tout their excursions by combining Giant's Causeway with a few shooting locations from the "Game of Thrones" TV series and other attractions.
 Odyssey Tours and PaddyWagon Tours were two such local tour operators.

-We chose to take a ride to see the northern coastal scenery, therefore booked 2
+We chose to take a ride to see the northern coastal scenery, so we booked 2

 seats with PaddyWagon tours to the Giant's Causeway.
 Our lunch stop was at a

 restaurant frequented by "Game of Thrones" crew members when they